devsio/devsio.github.io/articles/spring-concepts.md

 {% endhighlight %}

-The goal of the context file is to define the spring context.
-You can imagine the spring context as a repository of already created objects ready to be used.
+The goal of the context file is to define the Spring context.
+You can imagine the Spring context as a repository of already created objects ready to be used.
-That is exactly what our spring context defines.
+That is exactly what our Spring context defines.
 It consists of beans xml root element, that defines two beans of type Person.
 Both beans can be distinguished according to their id.
-This means that once our spring context is created it will contain two classes of type Person.
+This means that once our Spring context is created it will contain two classes of type Person.
 Lets implement our class Person in order to proceed.